-The Association can lose rental income when a tenancy comes to an end and the property lies empty before a new tenant moves in - this is known as a void period.
+Where a tenancy comes to an end and the property lies empty before a new tenant moves in - this is known as a void period.
+As well as loss of rental income, empty properties are less secure and expose the Association and adjoining residents to greater risk of fire, flood and acts of vandalism.
+The Association therefore considers minimising these void periods a priority.

-The Association did not collect 0.2% of rent due because homes were empty in this way, compared to the Scottish average of 0.9%.
-It took an average of 10.1 days to re-let homes, compared to the Scottish average of 31.5 days.
+The Association did not collect 0.16% of rent due because homes were empty in this way, compared to the Scottish average of 0.74%.
+It took an average of 8.04 days to re-let homes, compared to the Scottish average of 30.72 days.

 Performance comment: our management of empty properties is significantly better than the Scottish average.
-The average time taken to re-let properties of 10.1 days was an improvement on the previous year.
+The average time taken to re-let properties was an improvement on the previous year.
 However we failed to achieve our own more stringent target of re-letting homes within 5.0 days.
 We will continue to aim to achieve that target in future years.